Mannan (film): Plot

-V Shanthi Devi, owner and CEO of Devi Industries in Madras is announced as the number one young industrialist in India.
+V. Shanthi Devi, owner and CEO of Devi Industries in Madras is announced as the number one young industrialist in India.
 She is a rich and arrogant woman who rules her company with an iron fist.
 She lives with her father Viswanathan, whom she replaced five years ago as the CEO, and her maid Kannamma, as she had lost her mother 20 years ago.
 Krishnan, a kind-hearted mechanic working in Bombay, comes home to Madras to see his mother.

 Krishnan and Shanthi Devi meet at the airport and their first meeting ends on a bitter note.
-Krishnan learns that his mother is suffering from paralysis.
+Krishnan learns that his mother has paralysis.
 Krishnan quits his job in Bombay and decides to stay in Madras to take care of his ailing mother.
-His family doctor recommends Krishnan to meet a renowned businessman for his job.
+His family doctor recommends Krishnan to meet a renowned businessman to get a job in Madras.
 Krishnan goes to meet the businessman and on the way, Viswanathan is beaten by thugs.
 Krishnan helps him and takes him to a hospital and discovers that Viswanathan is the businessman whom he was going to meet.
 Krishnan is asked to go to the factory only to discover that it belongs to Shanthi Devi.
-She refuses to hire Krishnan, but later due to her father's compulsion she recruits Krishnan as Senior mechanic.
+She refuses to hire Krishnan, but later due to her father's compulsion she recruits Krishnan as a senior mechanic.